gmedard/scale-out-computing-on-aws/docs/web-interface/create-virtual-desktops.md

 !!!info
     If you manually start your desktop during off hours, your session will be up and running until it becomes idle.
 Idle time can be customized by cluster admins.

+!!!danger "Schedule and Timezone"
+    By default, SOCA is configured to use UTC timezone and this may be a problem if you are currently using a different timezone.
+To fix that, you can adjust your local timezone on `config.py` (then restart the web ui)

 ## Update your hardware requirements on the fly